314arhaam/brownie/README.md

 # brownie
-2D Brownian Motion in Python
+2D single particle Brownian Motion in Python

 ## Introduction
 Brownian motion is the random motion of molecules in a fluid medium as a result of their constant collosion.
 More about it could be found [here](https://en.wikipedia.org/wiki/Brownian_motion).
+The purpose of this code is to generate artistic images using Brownian motion.

 ## How to run?
 1. Download [**brownian.py**](https://github.com/314arhaam/brownie/blob/main/brownian.py)